 Organizational behavior is the study of how individuals and groups act within the confines of a larger system.
-Organizational behavior classes and degrees are usually offered through the psychology or business departments of colleges and universities.
+Classes in this subject train students to apply psychological principles to communications, organizational planning and personnel management.
 Students can enroll at either the undergraduate or graduate level.
 Both certificate and degree programs are available.

-List of Organizational Behavior Classes
+List of Courses

 Introductory Organizational Behavior Course